 - each candidate must submit online a panel of twelve images

-- the panel must contain 12 images of a single photographic specialisation (commercial, portrait, wedding etc., as indicated in the application form), or 6 images of a single photographic specialisation and 6 of any other.
+- the panel must contain 12 images of a single photographic specialisation (commercial, portrait, wedding etc.), or 6 images of a single photographic specialisation and 6 of any other.
 No names or additional identification marks may appear on any of the submitted work.

 - in case of any doubts, or when the submitted images include a relevant post production work, the FEP may ask the candidate to submit also the original unprocessed files.

 - the submission must be images, colour or monochrome or a mixture.

 - submission and judging will be entirely online; applications for entries are allways open.

 - files should be uploaded at the original file resolution, at least 4,000px on the long side.